fear-the-spear/fear-the-spear/README.md

-- 👋 Hi, I’m Dakota, a.k.a @fear-the-spear (#GoNoles!).
+- 👋 Hi, I’m Dakota, a.k.a @fear-the-spear - Go Noles!
-- 👀 I’m interested in creating web apps to better the world.
+- 👀 I’m currently working on building my portfolie as I am looking to get into the IT/CompSci field permanently.
-- 🌱 I’m currently learning HTML & CSS, JS (JavaScript) and MongoDB.
-- 💞️ I’m looking to collaborate on anything that will benefit all parties involved.
+- 🌱 I began learning to code with JavaScript/HTML/CSS, but have since expanded to Python and MySQL.
+- 💞️ Collaboration is the key to growth.
+I am willing to collaborate with just about anyone on just about anything.
 - 📫 How to reach me:
-      cell: 419-276-1101
+      cell: 419-549-6950
       email: dakotabbowman@outlook.com
-             dakotabbowman@gmail.com
-             dk@bfcportal.me (last resort!)

-  Thanks for taking the time to visit and read thru my profile.
+Thanks for taking the time to visit and read through my profile.
 Please feel free to reach out any time!

-  Collaborations are always appreciated - always.
+Collaborations are always appreciated and welcomed.

-  With Love,

-  Dakota